 Financial Management Group

-Focused on managing Macquarie’s funding and capital.
-It provides strategic capital, tax and financial analysis and advice to senior management to support the growth of Macquarie’s businesses around the world.
+Focused on managing Macquarie’s funding and capital, the Financial Management Group is a key partner in supporting the growth of Macquarie’s businesses around the world.

 Risk Management Group